 - Mrs Anu Ritz, European Commission, Directorate General for Justice and Consumers;

 - Mr Brando Benifei MEP, Member of the Committee on Employment and Social Affairs of the European Parliament;

 - Mrs Cécile Coune, Chief Executive Officer, Aviabel ;

 - Mrs Annica Ryngbeck, Policy & Advocacy Adviser at Social Platform.

-The debate was moderated by Mrs Ruth Grant, co-Chair of the Hogan Lovells Diversity and Inclusion Committee.
+The debate will be moderated by Mrs Ruth Grant, co-Chair of the Hogan Lovells Diversity and Inclusion Committee.

 While in times of economic downturn or weak recovery both investors and decision-makers tend to concentrate their attention on gross domestic product’s advancement in order to assess and enhance economic performance, the focus is currently shifting to other factors such as diversity management which appear to shape economic efficiency and competitiveness, as well as social inclusion and, ultimately, promote economic growth.

 Two regulatory initiatives, due to gain visibility in the Autumn, support this shift.